Shopify/mobile-buy-sdk-android/README.md

 ## Card Vaulting [⤴](#table-of-contents)

-The Buy SDK offers support for native checkout via GraphQL, which lets you complete a checkout with a credit card.
+The Buy SDK supports native checkout via GraphQL, which lets you complete a checkout with a credit card.
 However, it doesn't accept credit card numbers directly.
 Instead, you need to vault the credit cards via the standalone, PCI-compliant web service.
 The Buy SDK makes it easy to do this using `CardClient`.

 ### Card Client [⤴](#table-of-contents)